reliv/RcmPlugins/RcmJquery/public/cropper/README.md

 #### getImageData

-- Get an object containing image data, contains: "naturalWidth", "naturalHeight", "width", "height", "aspectRatio", "ratio".
+- Get an object containing image data, contains: "naturalWidth", "naturalHeight", "width", "height", "aspectRatio", "ratio" and "rotate".
 - The "aspectRatio" is the value of "naturalWidth / naturalHeight".
 - The "ratio" is the value of "width / naturalWidth".
+- The "rotate" is the rotated degree of the current image.
 - Usage: `$().cropper("getImageData")`.